h4ckyou/h4ckyou.github.io/posts/articles/posts/tripple-whammy.md

     app.run(host='0.0.0.0', port=port, threaded=True)
 ```

-Ok this has only one route which is `/pickle` and it requires the `GET` parameter `pickle` to be of type `hex` which is then decoded and finally it uses `pickle.loads()` to loads the serialized object
+Ok this has only one route which is `/pickle` and it requires the `GET` parameter `pickle` to be a `hex` which is then decoded and finally it uses `pickle.loads()` to load the serialized object

-The port this is running on is chosen randomly between `5700-6000`
+The port this service is running on is chosen at random between `5700-6000`

+This is clearly an insecure deserialization [vulnerability](https://portswigger.net/web-security/deserialization) because `pickle.loads()` is used for de-serializing a python serialized object and it isn't [secure](https://docs.python.org/3/library/pickle.html)

+Now that we've looked through the source we see there are three main bugs:
+- Cross Site Scripting (XSS)
+- Server Side Request Forgery (SSRF)
+- Insecure Deserialization

+The third one is of high advantage because we can use that to get Remote Code Execution (RCE)

+But we can't access that because it is running internally at some random port

+How do we then go about this?

+Because we have a SSRF we can leverage that to access the internal service which is running the code that gives us the deserialization vulnerability